Public Safety is Our Number One Priority

 Enhanced oversight.
-On March 6, 2013, a Federal judge honored the City’s request for enhanced oversight coupled with additional support to accelerate and achieve reforms in the coming year.
-Appointed to the job was Tom Frazier, a renowned policing expert who successfully and recently worked with the City to make important improvements to our police department.
+On March 6, 2013, a Federal judge honored the City’s request for enhanced oversight coupled with additional support to accelerate and achieve reforms.

 Strengthen community relations.
 An important aspect of the reform process is to strengthen the relationship between OPD and the community we serve.
 Street outreach teams play a pivotal role in decreasing retaliatory shootings and violence.

 To learn more about the Negotiated Settlement Agreement, click here to visit OPD’s web page on the NSA.

 Turning the corner on our public safety challenges will require a collective effort; we must work together to change the patterns of violence in our community.

 Here are a few ways you can get involved: